muhammadzadeh/MaterialKurdishDateTimePicker/README.md

 Set whether the dialogs should vibrate the device when a selection is made.
 This defaults to `true`.

 #Credits
-This libary is completely based on [MaterialDateTimePicker Library](https://github.com/wdullaer/MaterialDateTimePicker) and [Persian Calendar](http://sourceforge.net/projects/persiancalendar).
+This libary is completely based on  [PersianMaterialDateTimePicker](https://github.com/mohamad-amin/PersianMaterialDateTimePicker).